-12. GAME/MIDI connector (16-1 pin GAME)
+11. GAME/MIDI connector (16-1 pin GAME1)

 This connector supports an optional GAME/MIDI module.
-Connect the GAME/MIDI cable to this connector.
+If a GAME/MIDI module is available, connect the GAME/MIDI cable to this connector.
 The GAME/MIDI port on the module connects a joystick or a game pad for playing games, and MIDI devices for playing or editing audio files.